By the end of this section, you will be able to:

 Dialectics played an important role in early Indian philosophy.
 The earliest known philosophical writings originate in India as sections of the Vedas, which have been dated as far back as 1500 BCE (Mark 2020).
 The Vedas are often considered religious texts, but it is more accurate to think of them as religious and philosophical texts since they explore what it means to be a human being, discuss the purpose and function of the mind, and attempt to identify the goal of life.
 The Upanishads, which are the most philosophical of the Vedic texts, often take the form of dialogues.
 These dialogues generally occur between two participants—one who knows a truth and the other who seeks to know and understand the truth.
 The Vedic dialectics explore fundamental concepts such as Brahman (the One without a second, which includes the universe as its manifestation), dharma (an individual’s purpose and duty), and atman (an individual’s higher self).
 As in many dialectics, questioning, reasoning, and realizations that arise through the dialogue are the aim of these texts.

-- Space is eternal and it is unproduced.
+Example: Space is unproduced and it is eternal.

 - X has property P.